saurabh1088/notes/JavaScript/JavaScript.md

 - SpiderMonkey in Firefox
 - JavaScriptCore in Safari

 These modern JavaScript engines employ a just-in-time (JIT) compilation process.
 When code is compiled, then compiler converts source code into machine code and then the generated machine code is executed.
 This process makes execution fast but startups are slow due to time it takes for compilation.

 Startup time is fast with interpreted languages as there the code is simply translated and executed line by line.
-Problem with interpretation is that for any code which lets say is getting repeated multiple times for example say in a loop then this whole interpretation is going again and again which becomes inefficient.
+Problem with interpretation is, that for any code, which lets say is getting repeated multiple times for example say in a loop then this whole interpretation is going again and again which becomes inefficient.

 Just In Time Compilation aims to fix this interpreter’s inefficiency.
-JITs will have a monitor or profiler which while code is getting executed by the interpreter will keep track of how many times the different statements get hit.
+JITs will have a monitor or profiler which, while code is getting executed by the interpreter will keep track of how many times the different statements get hit.
 This way it will detect parts of code being used most and those can be compiled and stored.

 JavaScript however is still considered an interpreted language, since the compilation is handled at run time, rather than ahead of time.

 JavaScript
 - lightweight